 Safety in Iran

 Contrary to the negative propaganda of some Western media, Iran is a safe country and does not pose any threat to citizens and tourists.
 In recent years, despite the rise of terrorist groups such as ISIS and the Taliban in the Middle East and some of their attacks in the heart of Europe, Iran has been immune from such anti-human rights practices and is renowned as the safe island of the Middle East.
-Despite the relatively insecure situation that there is in the world today, not one single serious terrorist incident has been reported in the country.
+Despite the relatively insecure situation that there is in the world today, no serious terrorist incident has been reported in the country.

 Iran Dress Code